The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

 Varies person to person

-Mono-Crystalline cells are slightly more expensive then poly-cells but given that you have to pay the same amount of shipping charges, custom duties and other miscellaneous costs for both, it may be worth-while to bear the extra cost of mono-cells for an increased current output.
+Mono-Crystalline cells are slightly more expensive than poly-cells but given that you have to pay the same amount of shipping charges, customs duties, and other miscellaneous costs for both, it may be worthwhile to bear the extra cost of mono-cells for increased current output.